SABoev20/flutter-project/README.md

 ## 📋 Description

-<p align="center">My Flutter project is an android travel guide application.
-Using a public API, the app can show you  the best destinations from the chosen of you location all around Europe.</p>
+<p align="center">My Flutter project is an android space news application.
+Using the public NASA API, the app can show you NASA's blogs and daily images from a selected date.</p>

 ## 🚀 Tech Stack